221st Rifle Division: East Prussian Offensives

 After a brief assignment to 3rd Belorussian Front in late November the 21st Army returned to the Reserve of the Supreme High Command by December 1.
 Later that month 94th Corps returned to that Front where it joined the 39th Army; the 221st would remain in this Army into peacetime.
-At the outset of the final offensive into Germany on January 12, 1945 the Corps consisted of the 124th, 221st and 358th Rifle Divisions.
+At the outset of the final offensive into Germany on January 12, 1945, the Corps consisted of the 124th, 221st and 358th Rifle Divisions.
 In the plan for the offensive 39th Army was on the right flank of 3rd Belorussian Front, south of the Neman River.
-94th Rifle Corps was in the first echelon with 5th Guards Rifle Corps, facing a breakthrough sector 8km wide, with the immediate objective of destroying the enemy forces in the Pilkallen area, before advancing westward and capturing Tilsit by the end of the fifth day.
+94th Rifle Corps was in the first echelon with 5th Guards Rifle Corps, facing a breakthrough sector 8 km wide, with the immediate objective of destroying the enemy forces in the Pilkallen area, before advancing westward and capturing Tilsit by the end of the fifth day.
 The offensive began on schedule and made immediate progress.
 However, on the 14th German forces launched heavy counterattacks along the front while the Soviet advance ran into deeply echeloned defenses.
 39th Army beat off as many as 15 such attacks by up to a battalion in strength, backed by 8-16 tanks apiece.
 The 124th was committed into battle from behind the 358th's right flank, broke into Pilkallen and seized the railroad station, the only significant advance of the day.

 The Army commander, Lt.
 Gen. I. I. Lyudnikov, ordered the Corps to speed up its attack on the morning of January 18, in the general direction of Raudonatchen.
 By this time it was clear that 39th Army was making the best progress among the armies of the Front, and the 1st Tank Corps was moved in to exploit.
-In its wake, the 94th Corps reached the line of the Inster River near Raudonatchen, advancing as much as 20km.
+In its wake, the 94th Corps reached the line of the Inster River near Raudonatchen, advancing as much as 20 km.
 This advance prepared the way for elements of 43rd Army to break into Tilsit in the afternoon of January 19, while the 94th Corps advanced to the Tilsit-Insterburg railroad.
 On January 22 the 221st was on the march and its lead elements were near Schwentoie, while 39th Army overall reached the Curonian Lagoon along the line of the Deime River, splitting the German defense.
 After hard fighting over the next day this river line was forced, and the way was open to Königsberg.
 In recognition of its role in penetrating the defenses of East Prussia the division would be awarded the Order of Suvorov, 2nd Degree, on February 19.
 On the same date the 671st Rifle Regiment would receive the Order of the Red Banner for its part in the battles for Tapiau, Allenburg, and other towns.